microsoft/onnxruntime/docs/Minimal_Build__Advanced_Usage_with_NNAPI.md

 The 'extended' optimizations from *Step 3* may benefit the ORT model as some of the CPU nodes can be replaced by the custom ONNX operators designed for improved execution on the CPU.

-The 'layout' optimizations are HW specific and not applicable for execution with NNAPI.
+The 'layout' optimizations are not applicable for execution with NNAPI.

 Below is an example for the MNIST model comparing the ORT format model with 'basic' or 'extended' optimizations.